abraunegg/onedrive/README.md

 notes.txt
 ```
 Note: after changing the sync list, you must perform a full synchronization by executing `onedrive --resync`

+### Shared folders
+Folders shared with you can be synced by adding them to your OneDrive.
+To do that open your Onedrive, go to the Shared files list, right click on the folder you want to sync and then click on "Add to my OneDrive".

 ### OneDrive service
 If you want to sync your files automatically, enable and start the systemd service: